Identitytheft.org is a privately owned website and is not associated with any government agencies.

 LastPass vs Keeper Comparison

 Password managers are essential in today’s digital age where having unique and robust passwords for every account is a requirement for maintaining secure digital identities.
 LastPass and Keeper are two of the leading password management solutions available.
 Both have been designed with robust features to meet the needs of individuals and businesses.
-However, how do these two stack up against each other?
 This article offers a comprehensive comparison of LastPass and Keeper.

 FeatureLastPassKeeper